daanzu/kaldi-active-grammar/README.md

 ## Contributing

-Feel free to submit issues and feature requests.
+Please feel free to submit issues, suggestions, and feature requests.
+Pull requests considered, but project structure is in flux.

 ## License